brtheo/ServerWebComponent-htmx-lit-bun-elysia/README.md

 ```
 It also creates an `add()` method dynamically attached to the `xCounter` class, that send an event of type `add` onto the `body` element of the page to trigger the `hx-trigger` attribute requirements we've set.

-We can use it like this in our component : (this layer of abstraction may not be relevant but ... who cares)
+We can use it like this in our component :
 ```typescript
 render() {
   return html`